GaloisInc/covid-19/README.md

   * Can the classifier identify trajectory shifts?
   * Basins of attraction, with attractors for the trajectories?
 Show interventions and their impact?

+* Can we project the likely time to hospital resource overrun for a metro area?
+  * Can we suggest when a hospital will be over/under provisioned to allow sharing?